DiSSCo/disscover/README.md

 #### `npm test`
 To run the tests.
 The terminal will show how many tests passed and which failed.

-#### `npm testc`
+#### `npm test:coverage`
 To run the tests and receive a coverage report.
-The coverage report indicates the amount of code lines, that are covered by the tests.
+The coverage report indicates the amount of code lines that are covered by the tests.

 ## Feedback and support